wanda0929/Rydberg_pulse_design/measurement-free error corretion/Slides/MFQEC.typ

 //- The recovery process can be performed with ancilla qubits as control qubits and data qubits as target qubits.

-== Quantum error correction in Rydberg atom platforms
+//== Quantum error correction in Rydberg atom platforms

-- Advantage of QEC in Rydberg atom platforms@Bluvstein_2023:
+//- Advantage of QEC in Rydberg atom platforms@Bluvstein_2023:

--- Scalability
+//-- Scalability

--- Dynamic Reconfigurability therefore high connectivity.@cong2022hardwareefficientfaulttolerantquantumcomputation
+//-- Dynamic Reconfigurability therefore high connectivity.@cong2022hardwareefficientfaulttolerantquantumcomputation

--- High gate fidelity (over 99.9%)@Evered_2023@Xue_2024 and long coherence time(> 1s)@Bluvstein_2023@ludmir2024modelingsimulatingrydbergatom@Wintersperger_2023.
+//-- High gate fidelity (over 99.9%)@Evered_2023@Xue_2024 and long coherence time(> 1s)@Bluvstein_2023@ludmir2024modelingsimulatingrydbergatom@Wintersperger_2023.

 //-- Long range Rydberg interaction enables flexiable qubit connectivity.

 //-- Reconfigurable arrays allow implementing quantum error correction code in parallel.
-== Quantum error correction in Rydberg atom platforms
+//== Quantum error correction in Rydberg atom platforms
-- Bottlenecks:
+//- Bottlenecks:
--- Time consuming Parity-check process @science.aah3752@Bluvstein_2022@Barredo_2018
+//-- Time consuming Parity-check process @science.aah3752@Bluvstein_2022@Barredo_2018

--- Long measurement time results in external error rate.@PhysRevA.92.042710
+//-- Long measurement time results in external error rate.@PhysRevA.92.042710

--- Laser Complexity and Crosstalk.
+//-- Laser Complexity and Crosstalk.

 == Parity-check process is time consuming@Barredo_2018
 - Moving to entangling zone $=>$ Gate operation $=>$ Back to storage $=>$ Repeating.
-- The reported gate time is about 1$mu$s@Levine_2018 and the movement time is about hundreds of $mu$s.@Bluvstein_2022@Bluvstein_2023

 #figure(
-  image("paritycheck.png", width: 50%),
+  image("flip.png", width: 50%),
 )
+- Movement is slow!
+The reported gate time is about 1$mu$s@Levine_2018 and the movement time is about hundreds of $mu$s.@Bluvstein_2022@Bluvstein_2023

-== Measurement process is time time-consuming
+//== Measurement process is time time-consuming
-- Moving the ancilla to readout zone (100$mu$s) $=>$ illuminating with focused imaging beam(500 $mu$s) $=>$ collect image
+//- Moving the ancilla to readout zone (100$mu$s) $=>$ illuminating with focused imaging beam(500 $mu$s) $=>$ collect image

-- The long measurement time will result in external error rate.
+//- The long measurement time will result in external error rate.
--- Solutions:
+//-- Solutions:

 //-- mid-circuit measurements@lis2023midcircuitoperationsusingomgarchitecture@Norcia_2023@Graham_2023

--- atom cooling during detection@Saffman_2016
+//-- atom cooling during detection@Saffman_2016

--- measurement-free error correction.@Heu_en_2024@Perlin_2023
+//-- measurement-free error correction.@Heu_en_2024@Perlin_2023

 == Measurement-free error correction model

-- The measurement-free error correction model in Toric code space:
+- Measurement-free and movement-free: through multi-species Rydberg atom array.
 #figure(
   image("threespecies.png", width: 50%),
 )
 //Three species, interaction strengths,

-== Step1: Parity-check process
+//== Step1: Parity-check process
-- no error occurs $=>$ all qubits keep invariant after the effective pulse sequence.
+//- no error occurs $=>$ all qubits keep invariant after the effective pulse sequence.
-- X-error $=>$ neighboring ancilla qubit A1(green dots) will flip.
+//- X-error $=>$ neighboring ancilla qubit A1(green dots) will flip.
-- Z-error $=>$ neighboring ancilla qubit A2(red dots) will flip.
+//- Z-error $=>$ neighboring ancilla qubit A2(red dots) will flip.

-#figure(
+//#figure(
-  image("flip.png", width: 50%),
+//  image("flip.png", width: 50%),
-)
+//)

-== Step1: Parity-check process
+== Step1: Movement-free parity-check process
 - The one-step parity check process in one plaquette:
 -- The effective parity check can be implemented with ancilla qubit as control qubit and data qubit as target qubit.

 #figure(
-  image("effect.png", width: 47%),
+  image("effect.png", width: 45%),
 )

 - The one-step parity check process in more than one plaquettes:
 #figure(
   image("overlapped.png", width: 90%),
 )
-Modifying the pulse sequence to add a $C_2$NOT gate with neighboring ancilla qubit as control qubit and data qubit as target qubit.
+Modifying the pulse sequence to add a CCNOT gate with neighboring ancilla qubit as control qubit and data qubit as target qubit.

 == Designed pulse sequence
-- Including $"CNOT"_4$ gate and $C_2$NOT gate:
+- Including $"CNOT"_4$ gate and CCNOT gate:
 #figure(
-  image("gateimpl.png", width: 100%),
+  image("gateimp.png", width: 100%),
+)

+== Designed pulse sequence
+- $"CNOT"_4$ gate implementation:
+#figure(
+  image("gate1.png", width: 50%),
+)
+- Control qubit in state $|1 angle.r$ $=>$ target qubit flip.
+- Control qubit in state $|0 angle.r$ $=>$ target qubit keep invariant.

+== Designed pulse sequence
+- CCNOT gate implementation:
+#figure(
+  image("gate2.png", width: 50%),
+)
+- Control qubits in state $|1 angle.r$ $=>$ target qubit flip.
+- One of ontrol qubit in state $|0 angle.r$ $=>$ target qubit keep invariant.

+== Simulation process
+- We simulate the eight-atoms unit system with x-axis means time and y-axis means the population of different states with designed julia package:
+-- Ancilla qubit and data qubit are initialized in state $|0 angle.r$.

+#figure(
+  image("00000000.jpg", width: 40%),
+)

+-- Ancilla qubit in state $|0 angle.r$ and data qubit in state $|1 angle.r$.

+#figure(
+  image("01010101.jpg", width: 40%),
 )

 == Bottlenecks in step1
 - The equivalence of the pulse sequence of effective parity check process cannot be guaranteed.

 - feasibility of the designed gate scheme in large system(experimental perspective)(for example, more than 2 species).

 == Step2: Error correcting $C_2"NOT"$ gate
 //- For example, if there is a Z-error happens on data qubit 5, the parity check will flip the neighboring red ancilla qubits b,c.
 Then, we can perform a $C_2"NOT"$ gate for error correction where the two flipped neighboring ancilla qubits act as control qubits and the errored data qubit acts as target qubit.